medialize/ally.js/bablify-notes.md

 ## Linting

 Since ally.js is using the ES6 Module Syntax - and [eslint](https://github.com/eslint/eslint) does not support that yet - we're using [babel-eslint](https://github.com/babel/babel-eslint) as the parser in eslint (configured via `.eslintrc`).
+See the docs to understand the [rules](http://eslint.org/docs/rules).

-See `.eslintrc` for our configuration and eslint docs to understand the [rules](http://eslint.org/docs/rules).
+While code style is validated using eslint, code format is verified using [jscs](http://jscs.info/overview.html) (configured via `.jscsrc`).

-Although listed in the devDependencies of package.json and thus installed locally, babel-eslint has to be installed globally (for now?):
+**Note:** Although listed in the devDependencies of package.json and thus installed locally, babel-eslint has to be installed globally (for now?):

 ```sh
 npm install -g babel-eslint